thunderbird/developer-docs/thunderbird-development/fixing-a-bug/try-server.md

   \\
 * Install the downloaded file.

-## Testing mozilla-central patches
+## Testing Firefox patches

-If you have changes that affect mozilla-central, you may wish to do a Try run to check Thunderbird isn't broken.
+If you have changes that affect Firefox main, you may wish to do a Try run to check Thunderbird isn't broken.
 Here's how:

-1. In your mozilla-central directory, apply your patch.
-Then run `./mach try empty --push-to-vcs` to push to the mozilla-central Try repository.
+1. In the root directory of your Firefox repository, apply your patch.
+Then run `./mach try empty` to push to the mozilla-central Try repository.
 You'll need to know the revision number of your push, which will be in the message printed to the console.
-2. Move to your comm-central directory.
+2. Move to the root directory of your Thunderbird repository.
 3. Modify the file `.gecko_rev.yml` – change `GECKO_HEAD_REPOSITORY` to [`https://hg.mozilla.org/try`](https://hg.mozilla.org/try), and `GECKO_HEAD_REV` to point to the revision from step 1.
 4. Now push to try-comm-central as per usual.

 You can change `.gecko_rev.yml` to point to any revision on the mozilla-\* trees to test your comm-central patch against them.

 {% hint style="info" %}
-It's not required, but you _should_ base your comm-central patch on a known good revision of comm-central (probably the tip), and your mozilla-central patch on the matching mozilla-central revision (also probably the tip).
+It's not required, but you _should_ base your Thunderbird patch on a known good revision of Thunderbird main (probably the tip), and your Firefox patch on the corresponding Firefox revision (also probably the tip).
 Otherwise changes made to one tree but not the other (such as build configuration changes) can cause problems.

 To find the matching revision, open the log of the comm-central decision (D) task and search for "built from mozilla-central revision".
 {% endhint %}

-## Testing comm-beta and comm-esr patches
+## Testing Beta, Release, or ESR patches

-When doing a Try run for patches to `comm-beta` or `comm-esr##`, the steps are the same as when doing a Try run for `comm-central`.
-(For example, you do not need to change anything in your `hgrc` file.)
+When doing a Try run for patches to Beta, Release, or ESR, the steps are the same as above.
+(For example, you do not need to change anything in your `hgrc` file or git origin.)
 The try server is smart enough to automatically detect which one to build and test.
 This works because of the `.gecko_rev.yml` file.
 Note that some things might not work the same way as on `comm-central` (e.g. the `--artifact` option only works on `comm-central`).